santoshilam/Discipline_Specific_Guidance_for_DMPs/content/7-chapter/chapter7.md

 ### Data collection

-In this project, the research team expect to collect the following types of data:
+In this project, the research team expects to collect the following types of data:

   - pseudonymised data
   - medical history (EPD)